by Texas Homesteader ~

 I think one day I may experiment with various ways to flavor the baking soda with essential oils or dried mint.
 Has anyone done this that can offer any advice?

 Baking Soda In The Shower

-I have yet another shaker bottle of baking soda in the shower and occasionally during my shower I sprinkle a little on my wet hands and use it to exfoliate the skin on my face. (very gently now or it’s too abrasive)
+I have yet another shaker bottle of baking soda in the shower.
+Occasionally during my shower I sprinkle a little on my wet hands and use it to exfoliate the skin on my face. (very gently now or it’s too abrasive)